Strings and Memory Management

 An array a is defined as a char type array and its size is ten.
 The first five elements are ‘H’, ‘e’, ‘l’, ‘l’, ‘o’.
 They are character codes.
 For example, ‘H’ is the same as 0x48 or 72.
 The sixth element is ‘\0’, which is the same as zero, and indicates that the sequence of the data ends there.
 The array represents the string “Hello”.

 The size of the array is 10, so four bytes aren’t used.
 But it’s OK.
 They are just ignored.
-(If the variable a is defined out of functions or its class is static, the four bytes are assigned with zero.
-Otherwise, that is to say, the class is auto or register, they are undefined.)
+(If the variable a is defined out of functions or its storage class is static, the four bytes are assigned with zero.
+Otherwise, that is to say, the storage class is auto, they are undefined.)

 The variable b is a pointer to a character.
-It is assigned with a, so b points the first element of a (character ‘H’).
-The array a is immutable.
+It is assigned to a, so b points to the first element of a (character ‘H’).
+The array a itself cannot be assigned to.
 So a=a+1 causes syntax error.

 On the other hand, b is a pointer type variable, which is mutable.
 So, ++b, which increases b by one, is allowed.

-If a pointer is NULL, it points nothing.
+If a pointer is NULL, it points to nothing.
 So, the pointer is not a string.
-It is different from empty string.
-Empty string is a pointer points ‘\0’.
+It is different from empty strings.
+An empty string is a pointer to a memory location where the first character is ‘\0’

 There are four cases: